wardellbagby/deltas/README.md

 ![App icon](app/src/main/res/mipmap-hdpi/ic_launcher_adaptive_fore.png)

-# Tracks
+# Deltas

 The social app for tracking things in your life that change!

 ## What is it?

-Tracks is an app where you can create "trackers" and share them with your friends!
+Deltas is an app where you can create "trackers" and share them with your friends!

 ### What's a "tracker?"